yokai-php/batch-src/docs/docs/core-concepts/job-with-children.rst

 Whenever you use the ``JobWithChildren``, you will have to dive into ``JobExecution`` hierarchy.

 | When a job is started using the ``JobLauncherInterface``, a "root" ``JobExecution`` is created.
-| This object have an id, some logs, and some parameters.
+| This object have an id, logs, and parameters.

 | But when a job is started in the ``JobWithChildren``, a "child" ``JobExecution`` is attached to the "root".
 | This "child" object behave the same as the root, but:

-* does not have id on its own (it copy the id on the "root")
+* It does not have id on its own (it copy the id on the "root")
-* does not have logs on its own (all logs are merged at "root" level)
+* It does not have logs on its own (all logs are merged at "root" level)
-* does not have parameters on its own (only "root" has)
+* It does not have parameters on its own (only "root" has)

 .. note::
    | The "child" ``JobExecution`` is not always attached to the "root", it can be attached to another "child".